keymetrics/doc-pm2/en/monitoring/best-practices/cpu-profiling.md

 Once collected, such a large amount of data needs to be organized in a way that allows analysis and which puts forward problems.
 Here are three common ways to handle CPU profiling results.

+CPU time is also represented as a percentage of the thread’s total time during that recording.

 ### The Top Down View

-The Top Down View displays a list of method calls where expanding a method node displays the method that have been called inside of it, its callees.
+The Top Down View displays a list of method calls where expanding a method node displays the method that have been called inside of it, this methods are the callees.

 The following information are often given to describe CPU time spent on each method call (times are a percentage of the thread’s total time over the duration of the selected time frame):